 Finding the right employee takes a bit of work, but the payoff is worth it.
+Keep an open mind when thinking about your ideal hire.
 The right person will bring new ideas and help your business grow.
 Follow these steps and you’ll be on your way.

 Legally, there are things you can and can’t do or say when you’re hiring staff.